mattdesl/module-best-practices/README.md

 # module best practices

 This is a set of "best practices" I've found for writing new JavaScript modules.
+This guide deals specifically with Node/CommonJS modules that can be hosted on npm, but the basics can be extrapolated elsewhere.

 ### contents